aamirrasheed/genetic-algorithm/README.md

-# Learning The Genetic Algorithm
+# The Genetic Algorithm

 ## So what exactly does this do?

 This my attempt to learn and implement a genetic algorithm.
+[I succeeded!
+Here's a video of it running](https://youtu.be/JW3IRKXpUCs)

 Specifically, this is a Python implementation of the genetic algorithm to find an arithmetic expression consisting of 9 or less operators (can be modified by changing `NUM_GENES` on line 4) that evaluates to a particular number.
 I've set it to 42, though that can be changed by changing the `TARGET` variable on line 10.